-An introduction to electronics and microcontroller programming for prototyping physical systems that incorporate sensors, displays and actuators.
-Explores techniques for creating richly interactive experiences using computationally enabled devices.
-Prerequisite: CRT 103 or instructor permission.
+This course covers microcontroller programming for prototyping physical systems that incorporate sensors, displays and actuators.
+It introduces students to fundamentals of physical computing to design and build interactive objects and environments using sensors, actuators and microcontrollers.
+It explores techniques for creating richly interactive experiences using computationally enabled devices.

+Prerequisite: CRT 103 or permission of instructor.